 Charitable Lead Annuity Trust

-Make a substantial gift to Bryn Mawr College in the form of fixed annual payments and pass assets to your family or other heirs at reduced tax cost.
+Make a substantial gift to Bryn Mawr College in the form of annual payments and pass assets to your family or other heirs at reduced gift and estate tax cost.

 A charitable lead annuity trust may be right for you if:

 - You have substantial assets that you do not need currently for your own financial security.

 - You want to provide for your family or other heirs.

 - You want to save gift taxes, estate taxes, and probate costs.

 - You want your gift to make a difference at Bryn Mawr starting immediately.